Introduction | Map | Sketch | My Own Observations | References

 On this page I collect my observations of the galactic recflection nebula M 78 in the Orion constellation.

-M 78 is the brightest galactic reflection nebula in the sky and said to be an easy catch for small telescopes.
+M 78 in the constellation Orion is the brightest galactic reflection nebula in the sky and said to be an easy catch for small telescopes.
 As my experiences, however, show the catch is not at all that easy under the observation conditions in Mühlhausen / Kraichgau...

 Size: 5' x 4' (Stoyan)